“Cool contemporary hotel with a holistic spa, heavenly cuisine and a Zen ambiance, on the embassy- and hotel-lined Sathorn Road”

 Remember baby and child equipment may be limited or need pre-booking

-There's children's menu for in-room dining.
+There's a children's menu for in-room dining.
 If the family prefers to dine together in nahm restaurant, kids will enjoy the specially conceived less spicy dishes, such as the guinea fowl curry.
 Bookings essential